Trivaxy/leibniz-lang/README.md

 let z = y + x[1] // 5 + 9i
 ```

-You can add an element to the end of an array by adding other values to it:
+You can append an element to the end of an array by adding a value to it:
 ```rust
 let x = [0, 20, 5.2]
 x = x + 5 // [0, 20, 5.2, 5]